Sindex42/CV/README.md

 I am a full-stack junior software engineer, recent Makers Academy graduate and am looking to improve my skills and grow as a developer.

 I worked in customer facing roles in the climbing industry for 3 years as a shop assistant and a rock climbing instructor.
 This is where I built my problem solving and logical thinking skills which are reflected in my programming projects.
-I focus on code that is clean, efficient and easily maintainable.
+I focus on code that is clean, efficient and easy to maintain.

 ## Projects